kreier/llama.cpp-jetson/README.md

 git checkout -b llamaJetsonNanoCUDA
 ```

-Now we have to make changes to these 6 files before calling cmake to start compiling:
+For the next steps 2. to 5. we have to make changes to these 6 files:

 - CMakeLists.txt 14
 - ggml/CMakeLists.txt 274